 7. Join Industry Groups, Forums, and Other Professional Networks

 More experienced small business owners in your industry or niche are often the best source of information about wholesalers.
 However, other retailers likely will not be eager to share supplier information with competitors.
 Invest time in networking to build the trust and connections that will help you find the best possible wholesale suppliers for your small business.

 Participate in online forums which can be a great source of free information and help from other people with experience in your market or industry.
 You can also build your LinkedIn profile, subscribe to industry newsletters, and join your local Chamber of Commerce or small business networking groups to build your professional connections.

 Trade magazines are a wealth of information about businesses and relationships in your industry.
 Nearly every advertiser in the magazine will be a product manufacturer or distributor looking to reach you, and a single issue of a trade magazine can provide the names of dozens of wholesalers or small manufacturers.

 In addition to magazines, subscribe to online newsletters and blogs.
 These are often the best way to keep up with daily or weekly industry news and updates.

 9. Attend a Trade Show

-Attending trade shows is one of the most powerful ways to build and grow your business.
-These events are for retailers just like you.
-When you can talk face-to-face with manufacturers and wholesale distributors, it avoids all of the noise of inaccurate information that can plague the web.
+Trade shows are one of the most powerful ways to build and grow your business.
+These events are designed for retailers to connect with distributors and manufacturers.

-The largest directory of trade shows is at tsnn.com.
+The Trade Show News Network is the largest directory of trade shows online.
 You can search for a trade show by industry, date, city, state or country and/or event name.